-Nopales for consumption are harvested from new growth so they will be tender.
-After harvesting the spines have to be removed and the tough edges cut off.
+Nopales for consumption are harvested from new growth so that they will be tender.
+After harvesting, the spines have to be removed, and the tough edges cut off.
 This video shows you how to harvest and prepare them.

 Usually, when you find them in the store, the spines are already removed.
 But ALWAYS look for the spines.
 I picked up one in a grocery store in Tucson, AZ, one time and got a sharp surprise.
 Just look and be careful.

 They are usually best during the spring growing season.
-They freeze really well if you see some that look good or you have extras cut them up, blanch in boiling water one to two minutes then straight into an ice bath.
-After they are cool drain and let dry.
-Put in freezer bags and put them into the freezer for up to six months.
+They freeze really well.
+If you see some that look good or have extras, cut them up, blanch in boiling water for one to two minutes, and then go straight into an ice bath.
+After they are cool, drain and let dry.
+Put them in freezer bags and put them into the freezer for up to six months.

-For today's recipe, we will use the nopales that are already cut up.
-They whole ones will get used for something else.
+For today’s recipe, we will use the nopales that are already cut up.
+The whole ones will get used for something else.

-To cook the cut up nopales add them to a pot of water.
+To cook the cut-up nopales, add them to a pot of water.
 Bring to a slow boil and cook until tender (texture like green beans).
-Remove from the heat strain and rinse with cold water.
-At this point, you can store them in the refrigerator a day or two or even freeze them.
+Remove from the heat strain, and rinse with cold water.
+At this point, you can store them in the refrigerator for a day or two or even freeze them.

 When boiling them, you can add garlic, onion, or salt.
 But since the salsa will have everything, we will not add anything.